aruryss/EasyEnglishLearningCenter/README.md

-# ORangeEnglishLearningCenter
+# Easy English LearningCenter
-This is a website for English Learning Center ORange with authorization, verification and validation of users.
+This is a website for an English Learning Center 'Easy English' with authorization, verification and validation of users.
 Admin page is used to monitor students and see the statistics.